LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 user@cluster:$ grep ">" GCA_021130815.1_PanTigT.MC.v3_genomic.fna
 ```

 Now we want to map our reads to this reference genome, but before we can use it, we need to index it.
-We'll use [samtools](https://www.htslib.org/) for this task.
+This is already done, because this step takes some time.
+Just for completeness sake, the command is given below.

 ```
-user@cluster:$ /softwares/samtools1.12/samtools faidx GCA_021130815.1_PanTigT.MC.v3_genomic.fna
+user@cluster:$ bwa index GCA_021130815.1_PanTigT.MC.v3_genomic.fna
 ```

-Do `ls` to see what extra file was created by this command.
-You should now also have a .fna.fai file, which is the index file for your reference genome.
+This creates the following files:
+- GCA_021130815.1_PanTigT.MC.v3_genomic.fna.bwt
+- GCA_021130815.1_PanTigT.MC.v3_genomic.fna.pac
+- GCA_021130815.1_PanTigT.MC.v3_genomic.fna.ann
+- GCA_021130815.1_PanTigT.MC.v3_genomic.fna.amb
+- GCA_021130815.1_PanTigT.MC.v3_genomic.fna.sa

 For the mapping, we'll use [BWA MEM](https://github.com/lh3/bwa) and a for loop to make it loop over all samples.
 The idea is the same as in the trimming step.
 We need to tell it which forward (_sub_1_val_1.fq.gz) and reverse (_sub_2_val_2.fq.gz) reads go together, tell it which reference genome to use, and where to store the output.
 The flag -t tells it how many cores it can use, so if you have a larger cluster and don't have a lot of people running things simultaneously, you can probably request more cores.